-Male-to-female ratios for lifetime heroin-only users and lifetime heroin and oxycodone users show that use is higher for men than for women [20].
-However, within the 65 or older age group, the proportion of female admissions reporting primary abuse of oxycodone was nearly three times that of men (7.2% vs. 2.8%) [31].
-Male opioid users are more likely to also use other illicit drugs; female opioid users are more likely to also abuse other prescription drugs [32].
+Male-to-female ratios for lifetime heroin-only users and lifetime heroin and oxycodone users show that use is higher for men than for women [12].
+In 2021, 65.3% of admissions to substance use treatment services (for all substances) were male and 34.6% were female [27].
+Male opioid users are more likely to also use other illicit drugs; female opioid users are more likely to also abuse other prescription drugs [28].
 There is a high incidence of mood/anxiety disorders among opioid users, and this incidence is significantly greater among women than men.

-In 2019, the percentages of past-year nonmedical use of pain relievers among the predominant racial and ethnic groups were [20]:
+In 2021, the percentages of past-year nonmedical use of pain relievers among the predominant racial and ethnic groups were [12]:

-• White: 3.7%
+• White: 3.0%

-Hispanic or Latino: 3.7%
+• Hispanic or Latino: 3.1%

-Native Hawaiian or Pacific Islander: 2.1%
+Native Hawaiian or Pacific Islander: Not reported

-American Indian/Alaska Native: 5.0%
+American Indian/Alaska Native: 4.4%

-• Black or African American: 3.2%
+Black or African American: 3.5%

-• Asian: 1.6%
+• Asian: 2.2%